juanibiapina/resume/resume.md

 I joined Globo.com to work on the web media platform team.
 Our team is responsible for receiving and encoding videos to be prepared for internet delivery.
 We work on a system that provides both an UI and an API for uploading videos and metadata.
-We use mainly Rails with Coffeescript.
 This system is distributed in more than 50 locations across Brazil, gathering and processing videos from all partners.
-We also experiment a little with microservices when it makes sense.

-This has been an incredible experience for me so far.
-Even though Globo already has a strong office culture in Rio, I helped shape the Porto Alegre office culture in our own way and took active part on hiring processes.
-I also learn a lot about mentoring and how to become a better example to other people.
+We process more than 2.5TB of videos on a weekly basis, accounting for more than a thousand hours of content.

+Responsibilities:

+- Maintain and add new features to a legacy Rails system distributed across more than 50 locations
+- Manage and improve the video encoding process

+Accomplishments:

+- Designed a content protection microservice that integrates with 3 third party APIs
+- Participated on hiring interviews for most people hired in the Porto Alegre office
+- Started an initiative to gather video encoding metrics and better understand our system
+- Helped shape the office culture
+- Mentored less experienced developers

+Technologies:

+- Ruby, Javascript and Coffeescript
+- Rails and Backbone
+- Ffmpeg and x264

 ### Software Developer at Bearch, Inc.